lmco/mcf/README.md

 In short, you can also build MBEE with `npm run build`, `yarn build`, or `node scripts/build.js`.
 They'll all do the same thing.

+It is possible to build individual pieces of MBEE as well.
+By default, running the build script will build all pieces of MBEE, or by providing the subcommand --all or --copy-deps.
+Additional subcommands are --sass, --react and --jsdoc to build the sass, react and jsdoc files respectively.

 ### Running MBEE